adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

 The `aria-describedby` attribute is used to connect the hint by its `id`.
-While this has visual and audible parity with a standard label, this solution is not equal.
+It's appended to the control's label and read out after a short pause.
+In this example, “Password [pause] Must contain eight plus characters with at least one number and one uppercase letter”.

+While this provides similar behaviour, these two solutions are not created equal.

-First, clicking the `<p>` will not set focus to the control, which in turn reduces its hit area.
+First, clicking the hint (a `<p>` in this case) won't focus the control, which reduces the hit area.
 Second, despite ARIA's ever-growing support, it's never going to be as well supported as native elements.
-This is why the first rule of ARIA is not to use ARIA.
+This is why the first rule of ARIA is not to use ARIA:

 > If you can use a native HTML element or attribute with the semantics and behaviour you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.